AldoRed/blockchain/README.md

 Notes course of Blockchain

-Made by the proffessor Luigi Telesca 2024 - Università di Trento
+Course made by the proffessor Luigi Telesca 2024 - Università di Trento